Judging others – is it right or wrong?

 If a friend achieves or is given something you want, putting them down can make it seem fairer to you.

-As you might expect, making negative judgements on others to make you feel better never works in the long term.
-Quite often you feel guilty afterwards and it can also result in you judging yourself even more harshly and setting yourself expectations that are too high.
+As you might expect, making negative judgments on others to make you feel better never works in the long term.
+Quite often, you feel guilty afterwards, and it can also result in you judging yourself even more harshly and setting yourself expectations that are too high.

 Be aware of your thoughts

-Spend time considering the thoughts that pass through your mind and notice if you are making judgements.
+Spend time considering the thoughts that pass through your mind and notice if you are making judgments.

 Look for the positive in everyone

-Try to see the good in people you come into contact with and remember, you're don't know the full story.
+Try to see the good in people you come into contact with, and remember, you don't know the full story.

 Stop judging yourself